daviddexter/karis-programming-language/README.md

 6. Advanced language features

 Features like struct/classes, impl/interface, logical loops, complex mathematical operations etc, are not supported.
 Check out the sample program above to get a gist of a set of functionalities/features `karis` supports.

+## Notes

+- Functions are global scoped
+- Variables are local scoped
+- Functions can be defined inside another function i.e named closure